TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 }
 ```

-In Bloblang all conditionals are expressions, this is a core principal of Bloblang and will be important later on when we're mapping deeply nested structures.

 ### If Expression

 The simplest conditional is the `if` expression, where the boolean condition does not need to be in parentheses.
 Let's create a map that modifies the number of treats our pet receives based on a field: